YoGift

 Through YoGift we can give thanks for our practice in a tangible and meaningful way.
 YoGift raises funds which it carefully directs to organisation in India working hard to alleviate child poverty in India.

-We raise these funds through multiple means.
+We raise these funds through a wide variety of ways.
 YoGift works with UK studios, teachers, practitioners, and brands to raise money that will be directed toward carefully selected partner charities who deliver invaluable work alleviating child poverty in India.
 Funds can be raised via hosting workshops and events, regular and/or one-off donations and ongoing partnerships.
+We have also held yoga raves, cycling events, sponsored walks, parties!

 Privacy Statement